Spring Garden Revival

 Berwyn Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in Berwyn are governed by municipal ordinances designed to protect public health and neighborhood quality of life.
-Power dethatchers and related equipment may typically be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so always verify with city code enforcement.
+Landscaping operations in Berwyn are governed by municipal ordinances that regulate equipment use, noise, and business practices.
+Power dethatchers and similar equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
 Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed and registered with the city, carrying comprehensive liability and workers’ compensation insurance.
 Bonding may be required for municipal contracts.
-Key regulatory requirements include:
+For full ordinance details and business registration requirements, contact:

 6700 26th Street, Berwyn, IL 60402